-Step-by-Step: How to make a Level 1 Alternate Appeal
+Step-by-Step: How to make a Level 1 Alternate appeal

-A fast review (or fast appeal) is also called an expedited appeal.
+Legal Term A fast re eview (or fast appeal) is also called an expedited appeal .

 Step 1: Contact us and ask for a fast review.

 • Ask for a fast review.
 This means you are asking us to give you an answer using the fast deadlines rather than the standard deadlines.
 Chapter 2 has contact information.